Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Discussion

-In general, a higher log-likelihood for the acceptance sequence translates to a higher ASR.
-This is the main assumption of gradient-guided prompt attacks, and it broadly holds when comparing attacks on a specific model.
-SockpupuppetGCG has a training loss of 1.45 on Llama, while RollingSockpuppetGCG has 0.55.
-Unsurprisingly, the former jailbreaks only 3 in 100 prompts, while the latter jailbreaks 71 in 100.
-However, this comparison does not hold between models.
-Both sockpuppetting attacks on Gemma had a training loss between 0.5 and 0.55, yet their ASR was less than half that of RollingSockpuppetGCG on Llama.
-What is it about Gemma that makes the attacks seem successful during training, but fail during testing?
+A higher log-likelihood for the acceptance sequence broadly translates to a higher ASR within a given LLM.
+SockpuppetGCG has a training loss of 1.45 on Llama, while RollingSockpuppetGCG has 0.55, and the former jailbreaks only 3 in 100 prompts, whereas the latter jailbreaks 71 in 100.
+However, the relationship does not hold across models.
+Both sockpuppetting attacks on Gemma have a training loss between 0.5 and 0.55, yet their ASR is less than half that of RollingSockpuppetGCG on Llama.
+While we do not have a definitive explanation for this gap, in this section we try to investigate it further.

-Closer inspection on some of the outputs can give us a hint.
-The attacks on Gemma \textit{are} able to elicit a response that is close to the acceptance sequence.
-However, the model then often backtracks, seemingly with no regard towards being too coherent about it:
+Inspecting model outputs gives one possible clue.
+Attacks on Gemma do often elicit a response that is close to the acceptance sequence.
+However, the model then frequently backtracks, sometimes without much regard for the coherence of the response:

-To be clear, all three models engage in this type of refusal to some extent, and all models are capable of flat-out refusing a request without predicting the acceptance sequence.
-However, Gemma is by far the most likely model to ``flip'', and Qwen seems to be the least likely.
+To be clear, all three models engage in this kind of refusal to some extent, and all of them are capable of flat-out refusing a request without first predicting the acceptance sequence.
+However, our observations of the model responses during testing lead us to believe that Gemma is the most likely model to ``flip'' in this way, and Qwen the least.

-Regardless of whether Gemma is better aligned, and thus more likely to ``flip'', or appears better aligned because it ``flips'' more, this behaviour is crucial for creating a safe LLM.
-As this paper illustrates, inserting an acceptance string inside the ``assistant'' block of an LLM is both trivial and really effective.
-From a safety standpoint, ignoring self-consistency and refusing anyway is exactly what we want to see in a model.
-Furthermore, this behaviour makes the gradient loss landscape harder to navigate, since an attack sequence might seem more promising than it actually is, by having low optimization loss but also low success rate.
-LLM developers training models to backtrack during safety training could make them more resistant to the types of jailbreaking explored in our paper.

-Assuming newer models are more similar to Gemma than Qwen in terms of responses, how might gradient-guided attacks adapt?
-Attackers by definition lack factual knowledge about the response, which inherently limits the amount of detail they can provide for the acceptance sequence.
-However, there is definite room for improvement in the choice of acceptance sequences.
-The ``Sure, here's...'' format of these sequences seems to have been chosen by Zou \textit{et al.}~\shortcite{zou_universal_2023} without too much consideration, possibly inspired by Wei \textit{et al.}~\shortcite{wei_jailbroken_2023}.
-In our testing, none of the three models seemed naturally inclined to generate responses beginning with ``Sure'', even for innocuous requests.
-The mismatch in mannerisms could be reducing the effectiveness of gradient-guided attacks (see Appendix \ref{app:target_ablation}).